 Staff may refer job seekers to private employment agencies.
 However, staff must advise job seekers who are referred to these job orders, including UI claimants, that the positions are being filled through a staffing company.
-Staff must ensure that job orders from staffing companies are accepted only if the staffing company:
+Staff can only accept job orders from staffing companies if the staffing company meets the following requirements:

-- is a valid employer, - has a current and available job vacancy with the client/employer, and does not charge the job seeker a fee to secure or keep the job.
+- Valid employer - Current and available job vacancy with the client/employer - Does not require fees to secure or keep the job

-1.3.7 Posting a Job Order
+1.3.7 POSTING A JOB ORDER

-New job orders display only to veterans before becoming available to non-veterans.
-All job orders are placed in a "Veteran Hold" status the day of the job order posting to allow qualified veterans and other covered persons the exclusive opportunity to view and receive a referral prior to non-veterans.
+All new job orders are placed in a "Veteran Hold" status to allow qualified veterans and other covered persons the exclusive opportunity to view and receive a referral prior to non-veterans.
 In SCWOS, veteran holds are released during overnight processing on Monday - Friday.
 Overnight processing does not run on national holidays.
 The job order will be opened to the general public after the veteran holding period has expired.